ngyiling/Data-Science-Portfolio/README.md

 # Hi there!
-I'm Yi-Ling 👋
+I'm Yi Ling 👋
 This repository consists of projects that I have done whilst pursuing my masters in Business Analytics at Bayes Business School.

 Through my projects, I developed proficiency in Python, R programming and SQL, and now I can carry out tasks, such as: